agama-project/agama/doc/live_iso.md

 It offers less encryption methods but on the other hand it should be basically installed in every system.

+> [!WARNING]
-:warning: *Warning: By default it uses a weak encryption method (DES or MD5 depending on the openSSL version) so you should always provide an additional encryption method parameter to select a stronger encryption!*
+> By default it uses a weak encryption method (DES or MD5 depending on the OpenSSL
+> version) so you should always provide an additional encryption method parameter
+> to select a stronger encryption!

 To create a SHA512 hash for your password run